 Key Questions Answered

-- What will be the role of technologies like accelerated computing, NVMe, tiering, deduplication, and compression as they are related to cognitive/Artificial Intelligence, Big Data and analytics?
+- What is the role of accelerated computing (GPUs, FPGAs, ASICs, manycore processors, and emerging acceleration technologies), NVMe, tiering, deduplication, and compression as they are related to AI and analytics infrastructure?

 - How is quantum computing influencing AI and analytics?
 What are the trends associated with the shifting classical computing–based AI and analytics workloads to quantum computing?

 Advanced Micro Devices, Inc., Alibaba Group Holding Limited, Amazon Web Services Inc., Baidu, Inc., Broadcom Inc., Cisco Systems Inc., Cloudera, Inc., Cloudian, Inc., DataDirect Networks, Inc., Dell Technologies Inc., Google LLC, Hewlett Packard Enterprise, Hortonworks, Inc., Huawei Technologies Co., Ltd., IBM, Inspur Group Co., Ltd., Intel Corporation, Juniper Networks, Inc., Lenovo Group Limited, MapR Technologies, Inc., Meta Platforms Inc., Microsoft Corporation, NEXSAN CORPORATION, NVIDIA Corporation, NetApp, Inc., Nexenta Systems Inc., Nimble Storage, Inc., Nimbus Data Systems Inc., Oracle Corporation, Pure Storage, Inc., Red Hat, Inc., SAP SE, SAS Institute Inc., Super Micro Computer Inc., Symantec Corporation, Tencent Holdings Limited, Xilinx, Inc.

 Group Vice President and General Manager, Infrastructure Systems, Platforms and Technologies and BuyerView Research